Sisterhood / Tribe / Fly Girl Collective

 Exercise can make you as fly as you wanna be – and we want to love and support you along your fitness journey.

 Wanna get involved?
 Sign up to our mailing list.

 About the founder

 Matilda (aka Tilly) is a writer, creative and avid runner who took up long distance running after joining Run Dem Crew in 2011.
-Since then, she’s completed ten half marathons, five 10ks (including that Nike Women’s race in 2015 with her girls Sanchia and Venetia), two marathons, an ultra marathon, Tough Mudder, the Ride London 100 mile bike ride (and has miraculously lived to tell the tale).
+Since then, she’s completed ten half marathons, five 10ks (including that Nike Women’s race in 2015 with her girls Sanchia and Venetia), three marathons, an ultra marathon, Tough Mudder, the Ride London 100 mile bike ride (and has miraculously lived to tell the tale).